 The owner of Sherman Trees says they did not know the elevator was defective and the company should not be responsible for Jane's injuries.
 However, under California product liability laws, Sherman Trees may still be liable for the product defect because Sherman Trees sold the defective product.

 Call us for help.

-If you have any questions about elevator accident lawsuits or to discuss your case confidentially with one of our skilled California personal injury attorneys, do not hesitate to contact us at Shouse Law Group.
+If you have any questions about elevator accident lawsuits or to discuss your case confidentially with one of our skilled personal injury attorneys, do not hesitate to contact us at Shouse Law Group.

 We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.

 - California Civil Jury Instructions (CACI) 405.
 See also California Civil Jury Instructions (CACI) 406. (“... you must then decide how much responsibility each has by assigning percentages of responsibility to each person listed on the verdict form.
 The percentages must total 100 percent.”)

 - California Civil Jury Instructions (CACI) 400.
 See also Californa Civil Code section 1714(a) (“Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person.”)

 - Perez v.
 Van Groningen & Sons, Inc. (1986) 41 Cal.3d 962, 967 (“Under the doctrine of respondeat superior, an employer is vicariously liable for his employee's torts committed within the scope of the employment.”)